 Anyone wishing to enter with birds, fish, frogs or turtles must provide a certificate of origin provided by the country of origin.

 Any protected species (parrots, aquatic turtles, ornamental fish…) must be accompanied by a CITES certificate, which authorises exportation.

-For further information, contact the CITES authority at Bologna Airport on +39 051 31 34 48, or visit the official CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) web site: www.cites.org
+For further information visit the official CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) web site: www.cites.org